Kevinz10200/BalloonsTD6-Banana-Collector/README.md

 Uses PyAutoGUI to take a screenshot of entire desktop, then openCV template matching to find potential locations of banana farms, cash generating structures that require manual collection within a set amount of time.

 This potentially returns a ton of duplicate positions around single potential farm locations.
+This is bad because it will take longer for the cursor to automatically move to collect, decreasing performance and increasing time which control is taken away from the player while not accomplishing anything, increasing player frustration.

+Ideally the player would never notice this script running aside fromtheir banans being automatically collected.

 Non-maximal suppression is then applied to reduce the amount of duplicates pointing to a single farm down to one coordinate.